LarsBehrenberg/IA-prototype/content/posts/paul-signac-biography.md

       In 1891, Seurat died suddenly, leaving Signac as the sole vanguard for the Neo-Impressionist movement.
 This was a crucial moment in Signac’s career and equally, in the development of Neo-Impressionism.
 Despite Seurat’s passing, he steadfastly continued to champion the movement he first started, including penning a manifesto in 1899 titled ‘From Delacroix to Neo-Impressionism’, which was his first major written work.

-      Roblès appears again in Signac’s painting[‘ Femme à l’ombrelle’ or ‘Woman with a Parasol’ from 1893](https://www.wikiart.org/en/paul-signac/woman-with-a-parasol-1893).
+      Roblès appears again in Signac’s painting [‘Femme à l’ombrelle’ or ‘Woman with a Parasol’ from 1893](https://www.wikiart.org/en/paul-signac/woman-with-a-parasol-1893).
 This is one of the few portraits Signac painted in the Neo-Impressionist style.
 In this work, he adopts the theories of simultaneous contrast and optical mixing that were central to the Pointillist technique.
 The composition is deliberately two-dimensional, producing a decorative look that is heightened by the extravagant fashion and stately pose of the figure.

       At the same time, Signac began to be more experimental in his interpretation of the Neo-Impressionist technique, introducing a wider array of colours into his works.
 His brushstrokes gradually became looser and less retrained and his works overall developed a more expressive style.

-      This effect be seen in paintings like[ ‘The Pink Cloud, Antibes’ from 1916](https://www.wikiart.org/en/paul-signac/antibes-the-pink-cloud-1916), which is a vibrant and exuberant work, demonstrating his freer approach to painting.
+      This effect be seen in paintings like [‘The Pink Cloud, Antibes’ from 1916](https://www.wikiart.org/en/paul-signac/antibes-the-pink-cloud-1916), which is a vibrant and exuberant work, demonstrating his freer approach to painting.
 By this time, Signac had separated from his wife and was living with his lover, Jeanne Selmersheim-Desgrange, and their young daughter Ginette in Antibes.

       On the coast, Signac almost exclusively painted scenes of the water, including the harbour, riverbanks and cliffs.
 The bright pigments that he continued to daub on the canvas, just in a livelier manner than before, combine to create the impression of constant movement.
 The effect is more romantic than his works from the 1880s and 1890s and demonstrates the culmination of Signac’s own, original style.